How Grid-Connected Solar Power Systems Work

 Home > Home Solar Info > How Solar Works

-Among the various solar power system options, the grid-connected solar power system emerges as both economical and uncomplicated.
-Also called a grid-tied solar system, this setup empowers you to generate electricity using solar panels and effortlessly channel any surplus energy back into the grid.
+Solar power systems can be broadly categorised as grid-connected or off-grid, and among these, the grid-connected solar power system emerges as both economical and uncomplicated.
+Also called a grid-tied solar system, this setup allows you to use both solar and grid energy in a flexible, bidirectional manner.

 The cost of a grid-connected solar power system can range from $8,000 to $16,000 NZD, covering full installation.

-The electricity runs from solar panels through an inverter.
-The inverter turns the power from direct current (DC) into alternating current (AC), providing solar electricity to power electronic appliances in the home or office.
+2. Conversion: The electricity generated by the multiple solar panels is combined and runs through an inverter.
+The inverter turns the power from direct current (DC) into alternating current (AC), making it compatible with the electronic appliances in your home or office.

-Our solar calculator offers invaluable insights for a tailored estimate of potential savings on your electricity bills.
-Try it out here.
+If you are interested in finding out how much going solar can save you, use our free solar calculator for a tailored estimate of potential savings on your electricity bills.

 Key determinants of solar savings include: